SAP-archive/docs/concepts/bot_connector/channel.md

     </tbody>
 </table>

+**Note:** We support Skype but we do not support Skype for Business.

 ## Open-source Bot Connector

 The code to run the Bot Connector is hosted publicly at [https://github.com/SAPConversationalAI/bot-connector](https://github.com/SAPConversationalAI/bot-connector).
 This means that you or your enterprise can download the Bot Connector and run a chatbot within a virtual network.
 This is especially useful if you're apprehensive about opening your internal network to the internet.
 You can also vote for the next channels you want us to implement, or you can contribute yourself!